The 2018 story of the kestrel in Théding:

 Start of the laying!

 The first egg was laid on April 25th.
 Here is the 1st picture.
-Finally, it is the same nest of 2017 which is occupied.
+Finally, it's the same nest which was occupied in 2017.
 To know all the dates of laying.
 Click on the link below.

 The webcams have been moved in order to get better angles to film the 2018 adventure of the 'Falcons of Théding'.
 An indoor webcam allows viewing of the entire nest and then a second outdoor webcam looks at the perch / ledge.
 Here we can see 2 screenshots of the female and the plan of the nest box.
 To understand the techniques used to film hawks and visit backstage: click on the button below!

 Elimination of an egg